A twin-anchored Alpine-lake fleet — GLIDEFORM and IRONWIND co-lead at 27.9% each.

 Fleet vs Race Composition Shift

-The Swiss boats that travelled to Palma were not the Swiss fleet.
+The Swiss boats that traveled to Palma were not the Swiss fleet.

-Switzerland's national fleet runs GLIDEFORM 33.1% / HEADFORCE 17.2% / KEELFLEX 13.9% — the everyday lake-racing signature of the full 151-boat cohort.
-The 2 Swiss boats that travelled to the 43rd Copa del Rey were both KEELFLEX (KAJSA III DK 46 and MUSICA TP 52) — a 100% KEELFLEX cohort where the national average is 13.9%.
-The Palma delegation is not a cross-section of the Swiss fleet; it is a narrow slice of the grand-prix top, the KEELFLEX layer where international championship programmes live.
-GLIDEFORM, the archetype that leads the national fleet at one in three classified boats, was not represented at Palma — because the GLIDEFORM tier lives on the lakes, and the KEELFLEX tier travels.
-When the European championship result comes home, read it as a grand-prix result from a championship programme, not a signature of Swiss lake racing as a whole.
+Switzerland's 168-boat national fleet runs GLIDEFORM 27.9% / IRONWIND 27.9% / AEROBLADE 12.1% — the twin-anchored Alpine-lake-first signature of the full SUI/CHE fleet.
+The 2 Swiss boats that traveled to the 43rd Copa del Rey were both KEELFLEX-class grand-prix platforms (KAJSA III DK 46 and MUSICA TP 52) — a 100% KEELFLEX traveling group where KEELFLEX sits below 5% in the national mix.
+The Palma delegation is not a cross-section of the Swiss fleet; it is a narrow slice of the grand-prix top, the layer where international championship programs live.
+GLIDEFORM, the archetype that co-anchors the national fleet at better than one in four classified boats, was not represented at Palma — because the GLIDEFORM tier lives on the lakes, and the grand-prix tier travels.
+When the European championship result comes home, read it as a grand-prix result from a championship program, not a signature of Swiss lake racing as a whole.

 Join the world's offshore racing teams.